Homeowners, do you need help to tackle repairs, or are you struggling to afford essential improvements to your home?

 If you cannot access a loan from a bank, building society or other reputable lender you may be offered an affordable Helping Hand loan.

-If you take out a loan, the council will help you to choose a suitable contractor and to get fair estimates for the work.
-The council will inspect the standard of the work and pay your loan to the contractor directly so that you don't have to worry.
+If you take out a loan, the Council will advise you how to choose a suitable contractor and to get fair estimates for the work.
+The Council will inspect the standard of the work and pay your loan to the contractor directly so that you don't have to worry.

 You can download a copy of our Financial Assistance Policy below: